Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Experimental Results

-The performance overhead is also a direct function of the number of candidates ($k_0$) being re-ranked, offering a clear tuning parameter.
-As shown in Figures \ref{fig: latency candi} and \ref{fig: mem candi}, both query latency and peak memory consumption for TRF scale predictably with an increasing $k_0$.
-This allows system designers to directly balance accuracy against latency and memory budgets by adjusting the candidate set size.
-These results position TRF as a promising and practical ``middle-ground'' in the re-ranking landscape, even in its current, unoptimized implementation.
-It provides a significant accuracy boost over traditional fusion methods without incurring the prohibitive resource costs of a full {\ts} path.
-This highlights a promising direction for future research focused on optimizing TRF's resource footprint.
-Our follow-up work already indicates that with techniques like scalar or binary quantization \cite{GaoL24,AguerrebereBHTW23}, TRF's high effectiveness can be largely maintained even with tensor compression rates of up to 32$\times$, dramatically enhancing its practicality.
+The performance overhead of TRF is a direct function of the number of candidates ($k_0$) being re-ranked, which provides a clear tuning parameter.
+Our analysis demonstrates that increasing $k_0$ yields diminishing returns for accuracy (Figure \ref{fig: accuracy candi}) while incurring a near-linear increase in latency and memory for TRF (Figures \ref{fig: latency candi} and \ref{fig: mem candi}).
+This allows system designers to directly balance accuracy requirements against latency and memory budgets by adjusting the candidate set size.